USDA-ARS-GBRU/RNA-seq_JNV1/README.md

 5. Create experimental deisign matrix in tab-delimited format for DESeq2.
 THis can be cone in excel.
 First element in the header should be "sampleID", but then the rest are arbitrary, although they must match what you use in the DESeq2 script below.

-6a. **runDESeq2_transcriptomeGenesUsingInteractionPVal.R**: Identifies genes across the entire experiment for which a specified factor is significant (sush as condition).
+6. a) **runDESeq2_transcriptomeGenesUsingInteractionPVal.R**: Identifies genes across the entire experiment for which a specified factor is significant (sush as condition).
 To do this, a model with the factor is comared with the same model without this factor (the reduced model).
 THis script also produces numerous clustering, PCA, and top gene graphs.

-6b. **runDESeq2_transcriptomeGenesContrastGroups.R**: An alternative to the above script, if one only wants to look at differences in expression between conditions at one time point, for example.
+6. b) **runDESeq2_transcriptomeGenesContrastGroups.R**: An alternative to the above script, if one only wants to look at differences in expression between conditions at one time point, for example.

 7. **keggAnalysis.R**:  Filters genes from a DESeq2 output and looks for enrichment in a particular kegg pathway.
 I usually use vary liberal threshold here for gene filtering since the kegg datasets are generally pretty sparce.